Survodutide

 • Preferred Timing: Once weekly on a consistent schedule

-• Administration Notes: Slow dose escalation is commonly used to improve tolerability
+• Administration Notes: Slow dose escalation is commonly emphasized to improve gastrointestinal tolerability.

 • Product Strength: 3.33 mg/mL